 - Large skillet with a cover

-- 2 tbsp vegetable oil can use olive oil
+- 2 tablespoon vegetable oil can use olive oil

 - 1 small cabbage around 1.5 lbs chopped

 - 3 ts minced garlic

 - 12 oz Andouille sausage cut up into bite sized pieces